 The word limit for Philosophy theses is 15,000 words, but for other branches of Greats the limit is 10,000.
-In each case, the word limit excludes bibliography and any appendix consisting of a catalogue of data, any research instrument used to gather data (for example, a computer programme), any extensive text which is specifically the object of an edition (eg a papyrus) or commentary, and any translation of that text, but includes quotations and footnotes.
+In each case, the word limit excludes bibliography and any appendix consisting of a catalogue of data, any research instrument used to gather data (for example, a computer programme), any extensive text which is specifically the object of an edition (e.g. a papyrus) or commentary, and any translation of that text, but includes quotations and footnotes.
 Candidates should note that examiners will assess and mark only the words which are included in the word-count, which must therefore constitute a complete exemplified argument in their own right.
 Material supplied in an appendix of the kind described above should typically be seen as designed to assist the markers in gaining easy access to recondite bodies of material under discussion.
 Don't feel you need to write up to the maximum word limit: examiners will respect a work which presents the argument in as lean and crisp a way as possible.

 The deadline for submission of theses to the University's online exams platform, Inspera, is noon on Friday of 0th week of your final Trinity Term.
-Late submission will incur accumulating automatic penalties until the first day of the examination, at which point the thesis will be considered as failed if it has not been submitted.
-The Proctors have indicated that under no circumstances will they accept computer problems or postal delays as a justification for late submission.
+Late submission will incur accumulating automatic penalties up to two weeks after the submission deadline, at which point the thesis will be considered as failed if it has not been submitted.
+The Proctors have indicated that under no circumstances will they accept computer problems as a justification for late submission.
 (If you are prevented by good cause from submitting your thesis on time, consult your Senior Tutor immediately.)

-In addition to submission of your thesis in hard copy, you must also send an electronic version to undergraduate@classics.ox.ac.uk, which may be used to check the word length of your thesis.
-Note that electronic submission is not considered, in itself, as meeting the required deadline for the hard copy version.
 Theses over the word limit will be penalised (and declaring a different word-count from the actual one is an offence which will be reported to the Proctors).